Who are the two women GOP senators who helped sink Obamacare repeal?

 Farenthold and Collins both later apologized for their respective comments.

-But the GOP have long been unhappy with the two senators for creating obstacles in the party's long-stated goal of dismantling the Affordable Care Act.
+But the GOP has long been unhappy with the two senators for creating obstacles in the party's long-stated goal of dismantling the Affordable Care Act.

 Murkowski and Collins were previously the only two GOP senators to vote against Senate Majority Leader Mitch McConnell’s procedural vote on Tuesday afternoon, and were also two of the nine GOP senators who voted down the Better Care Reconciliation Act later that night.